Add, remove & assign phone numbers on demand

 What you want is seamless customer service and that’s what Chalkboard enables through number sharing.
 Your team members can share their numbers and receive calls from customers or business partners no matter where they are.

 While Cisco, Avaya, and others are made for large enterprises with global teams, Chalkboard is created to help small businesses make the most of their available resources.
-For example, the app gives you advanced chat and group broadcast to engage with your customers and grow your business.
+For example, the app gives you advanced messaging and broadcast SMS to engage with your customers and grow your business.

-Download Chalkboard today and start your free trial.
+Download Chalkboard today and try it now.
 It’s the cloud-based phone system you need to grow your small business.

 Comparing Avaya and Cisco phone systems for your business?
 Here are the key details you need to help make the right decision